padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

+# Sign up for an Earth Engine Account

-# What is Google Earth Engine
+## What is Google Earth Engine
 Google Earth Engine is a cloud-based platform for scientific spatial and non-spatial data analysis.
 It provides ready-to-use, cloud-hosted datasets and a large pool of servers. <br>
 One feature that makes Earth Engine particularly attractive is the ability to run large computations very fast by distributing them across a large pool of servers.<br>
 The ability to efficiently use cloud-hosted datasets and computation is enabled by the Earth Engine API.
 An API is a way to communicate with Earth Engine servers. <br>